‘DiscoShow’ at center of Spiegelworld-Caesars $75M deal

 Carano had to laugh.
 It’s the Spiegelworld way.

-The Review-Journal is owned by the family of Las Vegas Sands Corp.
-Chairman and CEO Sheldon Adelson.
+The Review-Journal is owned by the family of Dr. Miriam Adelson, the majority shareholder of Las Vegas Sands Corp.
 Las Vegas Sands operates The Venetian.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.